 - Loaded with phytonutrients like flavonoids, which lower free-radical activity and inflammation, preventing

 - Not traditional in most Western cuisines

 The Arracacha is a type of root vegetable native to South America, originally called Racachú.
 This plant can grow at high elevations and 1800-2500 meters are thought to be best for cultivating it; otherwise, frosts may reduce yields drastically but with warm sandy soil its cultivation doesn’t pose many difficulties either way according to the author’s experience in his home country Colombia.

 Where he grew up eating these vegetables every day while growing up near mountains on base-level terrain which wasn’t bad enough until recently when some areas saw record snowfall these past winter months due to possible global warming causing extreme weather conditions including cold temperatures giving ice storms leaving people homeless etcetera – so things have changed over time.

-- Also, it’s an excellent way to load up on antioxidants that help protect your cells from damage due to toxins and free radicals in the environment.
+- Also, it’s an excellent way to load up on antioxidants that helps protect your cells from damage due to toxins and free radicals in the environment.

 - And if that’s not enough, its taste is just perfect for those who have gotten tired of eating the same old food all the time since it provides a great change of pace from any other vegetables.